lukasbicus/second-brain/How to work with knowledge.md

 ---
 ## Flow
-- mental state of operation in which a person performing an activity is fully immersed in a a feeling of
+- mental state of operation in which a person performing an activity is fully immersed in a feeling of
   - energized focus
   - full involvement
   - enjoyment